-Ms. Sage-Gavin was recently a senior advisor at Boston Consulting Group (BCG) and contributed to BCG's CEO Advisory practice, directly coaching CEOs, as well as consulting on the future of work and the latest trends in human capital strategy.
-She also served as a Senior advisor to G100 Companies, contributing to CEO, board and chief human resource officer learning communities, delivering the latest insights and actionable ideas on leadership, talent strategies and innovation.
+As a senior advisor at Boston Consulting Group (BCG), Sage-Gavin contributed to BCG's CEO Advisory practice, directly coaching CEOs.
+She also served as a senior advisor to G100 companies, supporting CEOs, board directors and chief human resource officers.